benfrick/docs-portfolio/src/doc/commerce/checkout/use-carts.md

 Read this guide to learn how to add [Carts](#carts) to your experience.

 >**TIPS**:
->- Before using this guide, read [Using NDe APIs](/doc/getting-started/using-nike-apis.html) and [Cart & Checkout Overview](/doc/commerce/checkout/overview-checkout.html).
+>- Before using this guide, read [Using Nike APIs](/doc/getting-started/using-nike-apis.html) and [Cart & Checkout Overview](/doc/commerce/checkout/overview-checkout.html).
 >- Use this guide as a supplement to the API Reference for detailed use cases.
 See [API Quick Reference](#api-quick-reference) for links to all the API Reference docs discussed here.
 >- The steps involving **Payment** are covered in [Adding Payment to Your Experience](/doc/commerce/payment/use-payment.html).